bitkarrot/livekit-simple/README.md

 If you encounter connection issues:

-1. Make sure both the LiveKit server and Node.js server are running
+1. Make sure both the LiveKit server and Astro server are running
 2. Check that the WebSocket URL in the `.env` file matches your LiveKit server address
 3. For local development, use `ws://` protocol (not `wss://`)
 4. Check browser console for detailed error messages